judka-uriel/uriel-book/uriel_en.md

-with kavanah in the blessings of the Shemoneh Esrei -->  The sefirah Binah corresponds to the capacity for deep understanding, the ability to conduct a comprehensive **analysis** of accumulated knowledge, establishing all patterns, analogies, and associations.
+with kavanah in the blessings of the Shemoneh Esrei -->  The sefirah Binah corresponds to the capacity for deep understanding, the ability to conduct a comprehensive **analysis** of accumulated knowledge, establishing all patterns, analogies, and associations in the mind.
 The sefirah Chokhmah corresponds to the capacity to draw wise conclusions, to produce a **synthesis** of reasoned and far-sighted decisions.
 In Pirkei Avot [3:17](https://www.sefaria.org/Pirkei_Avot.3.17) it is said: “If there is no understanding (i.e., insight into the essence of things), then there is no